-So, how long does it take to get to the top of Google?
+By the way, how long does it take to get to the top of Google?
 Anywhere between two weeks and several months, depending on your competition, market saturation and other factors.
-The truth is, Google takes longevity into account when ranking your website, so you'll have to do so as well.
+The truth is, Google takes longevity into account when ranking your website, so you'll have to be patient in some cases.
 Here are things to remember:1.
 Google indexing.
 Google has over 9 billion web pages (yes, with a 'b') to index every month.
 Even with their mighty super computers, it takes time.
 As little as a few days to as much as a month.
 Figure it'll be a month.

 2. Directory Re-enforcement.
 Google checks your listing with almost 100 other systems online from DMOZ to Yellowbot.com.
 Make sure your webmaster is submitting your site monthly to at least these 100, more if they're able to - if you are Trig SEO client, we submit you to over 700 search engines, directories and advertising sites each month to keep your momentum going.
 After a few months, Google will have this verification process done, for the most part.